 Notes.
 Standard errors clustered at the region level are in parentheses. \: p<0.1; \\: p<0.05; \\\: p<0.01.
-The table reports the first stage results of the short-run IV regression (3.1).
-The dependent variable is the inverse hyperbolic sine transformation of credit as in (3.2).
-The IV is defined in (3.3).
-Chaebol is a dummy variable that equals one if a firm is affiliated with a top 30 Chaebol group. $\triangle Export\ Demand_j \times Port_n$ is the interaction between the port dummies and the changes in the world demand shock defined in Equation (B.2). $\triangle \ln(Import\ Tariff_j) \times Port_n$ is the interaction between changes in import tariffs and the port dummy variable. $\triangle \ln(Input\ Tariff_j) \times Port_n$ is the interaction between changes in input tariffs and the port dummy variable, where the input tariffs are defined in Equation (4.1). $\ln(Sales{t_0})$ is log of initial sales in 1972 or 1973.
-All specifications include region and sector fixed effects.
+The table reports the first stage results of the long-run IV regression (3.1).
+In columns 1 and 2, the dependent variables are the inverse hyperbolic sine transformation of credits (3.2); in columns 3 and 4, the upstream exposure (3.3); and in columns 5 and 6, the downstream exposure (3.5).
+The IVs are defined in (3.7), (3.8), and (3.9).
+Firm controls include a complex dummy, tax favors provided for firms located in complexes, a dummy variable that equals 1 if a firm is affiliated with a top 30 Chaebol group, the interaction between the port dummies and the changes in the world demand shock defined in (B.2), the interaction between changes in import tariffs and the port dummy variable, and the interaction between changes in input tariffs are defined in (4.1).
+All specifications include region and sector fixed effects and log of initial sales in 1981 or 1982.